ARMmbed/mbed-os-5-docs/docs/reference/api/storage/LittleFileSystem.md

 ### LittleFileSystem configuration options

-LittleFS provides several configuration options that the configuration system or the `LittleFileSystem` constructor can override:
+The LittleFS provides several configuration options that the configuration system or the `LittleFileSystem` constructor can override:

 - `littlefs.read_size`